 Different academic disciplines at Queen’s use different citation styles so do check with your professor or teaching assistant whether a particular citation style is required for a course or discipline or whether you can choose one based on personal preference.

-Check our Citing Sources page for assistance in using various citation styles.
+Check our Citing & Citation Management page for assistance in using various citation styles.

 For a summary and comparison of three citation styles (MLA, APA and Chicago), go to Truman State University's, Assembling a List of Works Cited in Your Paper.